PrincetonUniversity/PROMPT/README.md

 - [ ] Convert producer library to be configurable

 #### Implementation
+- [ ] External function handling: currently disabled in `SLAMP.cpp` by not doing the replacements
+- [ ] External function handling with correct report of allocation events
 - [ ] Multithreaded profiling?
 - [ ] Multiple loops at the same time
 - [ ] Package the components better